josetom/go-chain/README.md

     - Sync
 - Wallets
 ### Todo
-- Transactions
-    - Block txn from zero address
 - Persist state
     - TBD : Txn Data should not be publicly accessible.
 Make it public and add a different struct to handle persistance
     - Persist to leveldb
+- Websockets
+- GRPC
+- Concurrency checks
+- Misc items
+    - Transactions
+        - Block txn from zero address
+    - Wallet
+        - Import private key
     - Node
+        - Node Version
         - Sync should happen only after the blocks are synced first time
-- Websockets
-- Dynaminc mining difficulty and block reward
-- Import private key
 - ...??
 - Fix TODO comments
 # Development